MubasharAli7390/Survey-Form/README.md

 # Survey-Form
-A pratice project created for freeCodeCamp.org Responsive Web Design Certification
+A pratice project created for freeCodeCamp.org Responsive Web Design Certification.
+I'll be improving It as Iearn. it